chekanov/RootIOreader/README.md

 This example shows that compiling this code using JDK 1.5 creates a functional package that can read the file "Example.root".
 The JDK 1.5 compiled package can be executed on new versions of JDK 1.8 - JDK 15.
 However, the package compiled using JDK 1.6 (and above) creates a jar file that cannot be used for reading such files.

-# How to debug this problem.
+# How to recreate this problem

 ```
 git clone git@github.com:chekanov/RootIOreader.git
 cd RootIOreader
 ```
-This assumes Linux and installed  JDK 1.8 that supports the JDK target version 1.5..
+This assumes Linux and installed  JDK 1.8 that supports the JDK target/source version 1.5.
-Compile the package:
+Compile the package using JDK target=1.5:

 ```
 ant